Paparoa meets Yeah Nah Pasaran

 4) Does Māori tikanga inform Paparoa’s work, and if so, how?

 The name PAPAROA is a Maori word referring to an area spread with cloaks to mark a special place of honour.
 This is our tribute to the victims from last March.
 This whole anti-racist struggle has always been led by Maori, whether its from the front or in the membership.
-It’s a bit weird because in Paparoa because we don’t know who each other are, so nobody’s really sure where the cultural lines run.
+It’s a bit weird because in Paparoa because we don’t know who each other are, that’s the way the anonymisation words, so nobody’s really sure where the cultural lines run.
 But we’re working with a couple of Maori powerhouses who keep things well on track, culturally.
 Its about aroha, coming from a place of love rather than blind anger.
 You can feel that in the group.
-Sure, we help each other out with foresnics and analysis, but there’s a deeper feeling that is quite hard to put into words.
-I’d call it āwhina (afeena, accent on the first a) but if your listeners don’t know that word, think of it as a kind of empathetic solidarity.
+Sure, we help each other out with forensics and analysis, but there’s a deeper feeling that is quite hard to put into words.
+I’d call it āwhina but if your listeners don’t know that word, think of it as a kind of empathetic solidarity.
 It’s really what sustains us.
 And we need it, given some of the really gross material we have to wade through.
 Awhina is certainly not a thing that is central to anglo-European culture, or the racist side of it anyway.
 You can tell that by looking at the atmosphere in the far right Telegram and Discord and Riot chats we monitor.
 As an example, when the Action Zealandia member ‘Matt’ got sprung recently, people from the groups he was in almost immediately started talking about what a bloody idiot he was.

 5) The massacre revealed a truly psychopathic streak among many on the Australian far right, not just among followers of Siege culture, but also within the ranks of the so-called ‘patriot’ movement; the people who the Australian media would describe as ‘concerned Aussie mums and dads’.
 Two specific incidents spring to mind: one was a Fraser Anning event at a pub in Sydney where his supporters gave a toast to the killer; another one a man in Newcastle who made threats online to repeat the massacre here.
 The comments on his posts – from people you wouldn’t look twice at in the street – were universally egging him on.
 How do you understand the relationship between these sorts of expressions by the extreme-right and those made by members of the general public, and is the same sentiment to be found among so-called ‘patriots’ in Aotearoa/New Zealand?

 God its hard to comprehend, isn’t it?
 In the months after the killings we saw some disgusting rants and social media posts from people you would normally just think of as surburban redneck racists.
 And these haven’t gone away.
 There was a huge public backlash against racists after Christchurch and I think that scared the pants off them.
 They realised the community had had enough, so they started up their perennial whinge about freedom of speech.
 In reality, NZ has the weakest laws on hate speech of any anglophone country.
 And even what there is on the statutes is never enforced.
 There has only ever been one charge under section 61 of the Human Rights Act and that was about 40 years ago.
 Basically, these people just huddled together for warmth while the storm raged around them.
 But the fact that they had drawn closer led to a pretty intense case of confirmation bias.
 Many of them are now utterly convinced that everything they say, no matter how ill-informed and how brutal it is, is self-evidently visionary brilliance.
 Check out Awake New Zealand with Carol Sakey on YouTube.
 It’s incredible.
 She is just so senseless and ill-informed and spiteful it leaves you speechless.
 I think that’s a real problem within the far right.
 For people like you and I, the default pronoun is “we”.
 That’s how we see the world.
 We include other people when we think about social issues.
 If we have an opinion we share it because its good for people to talk and read things into the public discourse.
 But for the far right it’s this endless outpouring of “I”.
 What “I” think is what actually is.
 Other people’s views either correspond to that, in a way they like, or they’re written off.
 For whatever reason, their egos have been trained not to listen.
-Folks like Carol Sakey and Lee Williams and Warren Knott are putting the Ignore back in Ignorance.
+Folks like Carol Sakey and Lee Williams and Warren Knott are putting the I back in Ignorance.

 6) The NZ government was quick to respond with changes to gun laws – what has been the material effect of those changes?
 You also worked with the White Rose Society in Australia recently to reveal that members of Action Zealandia were using encrypted chats to discuss the ease with which weapons could be acquired on the black market.
 Are you concerned that members of the far-Right in NZ still have ready access to weapons?